 His son, Thomas, had married Dinah Mitchell at St Botolph’s without Aldgate in 1754 where, the previous year, my great4-grandfather John Worgan had been appointed organist, so it is entirely possible that he may have played the organ on that occasion.
 Four years later it was at St Mary’s church, Whitechapel, that Thomas’s younger sister, Mary, was married to John Berney, whose great-grandfather had been a baronet, but who had recently completed his apprenticeship in the Merchant Taylors’ Company.
 John would go on to become the Master of the Company.

 Thomas and Dinah Munday raised a family of eight children: daughters Elizabeth, Ann, Dinah and Mary, and sons Samuel, and Thomas.
 Two others died in infancy.
 All were baptised at St Botolph’s.
-The eldest daughter, Elizabeth, married Edward Wollstonecraft whose sister Mary was to achieve fame as the author of A Vindication of the Rights of Women, and as the mother of Mary Shelley, the author of Frankenstein.
+The eldest daughter, Elizabeth, married Edward Wollstonecraft, whose sister Mary was to achieve fame as the author of A Vindication of the Rights of Women, and as the mother of the author of Frankenstein, Mary Shelley.
 I am descended from Ann who, at a date yet to be discovered, married Philip Thomas Perryman whose family had also lived in Whitechapel, in Prescot Street which was parallel to Chamber Street, but who, together with his brother Nathan, had become a merchant based at Ostend in what was then the Austrian Netherlands.
-Their father, Elias, had been a sea captain; the master of merchant ships carrying produce from mainly European ports (see Elias Perryman – sea captain).
+Their father, Elias, had been a sea captain; the master of merchant ships trading to north European, Mediterranean and transatlantic ports (see Elias Perryman – sea captain).

 Mary Munday and John Berney had a large family, 11 daughters and six sons, most of whom were also baptised at St Botolph’s.
 Tragically, but all too common in those times, only two sons and three daughters survived into adulthood.
 The younger son Edward who, so the story goes, became a Roman Catholic priest but later abandoned the priesthood and died at Cleves, in Germany, married his first cousin, once removed, Philippa, the daughter of Ann Munday and Philip Perryman.
 Their eldest daughter, another Philippa, was to marry John Hartland Worgan, the grandson of the Aldgate organist John Worgan.